How are my eggs?

 In order to gain an accurate picture of your stock of eggs, we perform a number of blood tests and an ultrasound assessment of your ovaries.

-The blood tests measure Anti-Mullerian Hormone (AMH), Follicle Stimulating Hormone (FSH), Luteinising Hormone (LH) and Estradiol.
+The blood tests measure Anti-Müllerian Hormone (AMH) – to provide guidance on natural conception, your potential egg count from fertility treatments, and how well your ovaries are likely to respond to different medication regimes – Follicle Stimulating Hormone (FSH), Luteinising Hormone (LH), and Estradiol.
 Progesterone (P4) is also measured to assess whether the eggs are being released at the right time.